Geta/EPi.Extensions/README.md

 	@Html.EditButtonsGroup() // If view model is IContentData
 	@Html.EditButtonsGroup(m => m.CurrentPage) // If view model is page view model

+Note: EditButtonsGroup accepts an argument named includeBuiltInProperties (defaults to false) which, if true, also renders buttons for the following built-in properties:

+	Category
+	Simple address
+	URLSegment
+	Display in navigation
+	Published
+	Update modified date

 ### EditorHelp attribute

 Attribute to use on properties you might want an extended help text for in edit mode.